PoorvaRane/Slingshot-Simultation/README.md

 A Projectile based Game implemented on OpenGL.

-Our Project comprises of two sub-projects:
-1. A Projectile Based Game

 The purpose of this project was to understand the fundamental concepts of 2-D and 3-D tranformations and is written in C++.

 To be able to run the projects on a linux distribution, use the following command to install OpenGL: